winkee01/vimas/README.md

 ## Introduction
-Vim2020 project provides the most advanced vim configurations for setting up a matured development environment.
+Vimas project provides the most advanced vim configurations for setting up a matured development environment.

 The feature included are:
 - The lastest and the most comprehensive plugin collections, save your search time